maxhbr/LDBcollector/md/MPL-2.0.md

                                 "name": "Execute the executable generated from the modified source code."
                             }
                         ],
                         "_str": "Description: The source code refers to the format that is suitable for making the modified version of the software.
-The source code refers to the format suitable for making the modified version of the software.\nActions:\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n- Display the retrieved executable.\n- Execute the obtained executable.\n- Display the executable generated from the modified source code.\n- Execute the executable generated from the modified source code.\n\nConditions:\nAND\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable contributor's copyright license is granted in accordance with such license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to such license (However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by using the contributor's contribution alone or in combination with the software in question.)\n\n  OBLIGATION: Communicate that the corresponding source code for the software is available on media commonly used for software interchange and in a reasonable manner.\n\n\n\n", "conditions": {
+The source code refers to the format suitable for making the modified version of the software.\nActions:\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n- Display the retrieved executable.\n- Execute the obtained executable.\n- Display the executable generated from the modified source code.\n- Execute the executable generated from the modified source code.\n\nConditions:\nAND\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable contributor's copyright license is granted in accordance with such license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to such license (However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by using the contributor's contribution alone or in combination with the software in question.)\n  OBLIGATION: Communicate that the corresponding source code for the software is available on media commonly used for software interchange and in a reasonable manner.\n\n\n", "conditions": {
                             "AND": [
                                 {